 At least 134 Yemeni rebels have been killed in recent Marib-area strikes, according to the coalition.

-The Saudi-led coalition reported on Tuesday that more than 130 Yemeni rebels were killed in air strikes south of Marib, but military sources said the insurgents took a neighborhood 25 kilometers (16 miles) south of the important city.
+The Saudi-led coalition announced Tuesday that more than 130 Yemeni rebels were killed in strikes south of Marib, but military sources said the insurgents took a district 25 kilometers (16 miles) south of the crucial city.

-Since battle for Marib erupted again last month, hundreds of Iranian-backed Huthi rebels and government loyalists have killed.
+Since battle for Marib erupted again this month after a push in February, hundreds of Iran-backed Huthi rebels and government loyalists have died.

 Marib is the internationally recognized government’s last stronghold in Yemen’s oil-rich north.